 Myth of the Month 10: Who Was Shakespeare? pt.
 1: The Monument and the Man

 Who was William Shakespeare?
 He is far more elusive, and his life more obscure, than his fans and biographers will admit.
 We consider the massive, bloated mythology that has built up around the great Bard over the centuries, and then examine the remarkably scant surviving documentary records from the writer’s own lifetime, which tend to paint a both bizarre and unflattering picture.
-The first of three installments examining the reality of Shakespeare.

 Myth of the Month 10: Who Was Shakespeare? — pt.
 2: “Comfort and Despair”